RolandHughes/ls-cs/README.md

 **currently requires C++17 or newer.**

-## Ubuntu 18.04 users
-To build this code you need to read and follow python-3-7-notes.txt.

 ## Transitional
 Versions 0.2.1 and later are transitional experiments for things that may become part of [BasisDoctrina](https://sourceforge.net/projects/basisdoctrina/).